jperkin/bob/README.md

  * Build packages inside sandboxes, using a directed acyclic graph to perform builds in the correct order, and take advantage of parallel builds where possible.

+ * Provide a very flexible configuration interface for local customisation.

 all with a user-friendly and easy to configure interface.